BitBadges/bitbadges-quickstart/README.md

 ## Web2 Authentication

 We also support a basic implementation of a [hybrid dApp](https://blockin.gitbook.io/blockin/developer-docs/getting-started/user-signatures#which-one-to-use) that uses Web2 authentication.
 This allows you to use standard (username, password) authentication and map everything behind the scenes to a Web3 address.
 Wherever signatures are required, you manage the mnemonic / private key and handle the signature for the user.
+This app by default maps usernames to addresses, but you could also do the reverse (i.e. addresses to custom in-app usernames).

 Whenever a new user creates an account, a new mnemonic is generated for them and stored in the database.
 You simply use the mnemonic to sign for the user.